-Not everyone may experience depression after abortion, or pregnancy termination.
-In some cases, depression can occur, whether a person had planned the procedure or not.
-However, depression in those who have had an abortion is not more common than in those who have not had a termination.
+Not everyone may experience depression after an abortion or pregnancy termination.
+Depression can occur, whether a person had pre-planned the procedure or not.
+However, depression in those who have had an abortion is not more common than in those who have not.

-In some cases, a reason can simply be a person’s need to limit the children they have.
+In some cases, a reason can simply be a person’s need to limit the number of children they have.
 This can be

 Just as the reasons for having an abortion differ, so can the person’s emotional response to the procedure.
 This can range from relief, calm, and happiness to sadness, grief, loss, and regret, depending on the individual’s situation.